Switzerland Euromillions

 How to play the extra bonus game at Swisslos?

 Interesting about EuroMillions Switzerland is that it organizes to extra games besides EuroMillions.
 For example, 2 Chance is worth participating in because you have the chance to win 150.000 Swiss Francs, which is about 132.000 euros.
 During 2 Chance, your five main numbers are entered in a second draw, which means you have an extra chance to win big.
-Or try the ‘SuperStar’ option instead.
-In that case you receive a 5-digit code that must match the numbers that appear during the draw.
-If it’s your lucky day, you win 250.000 Swiss Francs (more than 220.000 euros).

 • 2.
 Chance: Both Swisslos and Loterie Romande offer the “2.
 Chance” feature, where your EuroMillions numbers are entered into an additional draw.
 You can win up to CHF 150,000 in this draw.